arangodb-foxx/demo-aye-aye/README.md

 ### Setup

-This [script](scripts/setup.js) is executed whenever the aye_aye is mounted to a path.
+This [script](scripts/setup.js) is executed whenever the aye-aye is mounted to a path.
 It creates the collection for our ToDos.

 ### Teardown

-This [script](scripts/teardown.js) is executed whenever a the aye_aye is uninstalled from a path.
+This [script](scripts/teardown.js) is executed whenever a the aye-aye is uninstalled from a path.
 It drops the collection of ToDos.

 ### Models